16 Days Uganda Safari: wildlife, chimps & gorillas tracking safari overview

 - Day 15: Transfer to Lake Mburo National Park – boat cruise

 Day 4: Sipi falls.
-After breakfast, you will head out for the sipi falls hike.
-The sipi falls is a series of three waterfalls and this is one of the top things to do on a tour to Uganda.
+After breakfast, you will head out for the Sipi falls hike.
+The Sipi falls is a series of three waterfalls and this is one of the top things to do on a tour to Uganda.
 Visiting all three falls takes approximately 3 hours depending on the fitness and speed of the individuals.
 You will start with the first and second waterfalls, take a break then continue to the main waterfall.
 The hike involves climbing steep terrains while passing through local farms with the guides explaining the historical and geographical background of the area.
 After lunch, you will go for a coffee tour.
-Coffee is one of the largely grown cash crops in the bugisu and sabiny area.
-During the tour, you will visit a coffee plantation and observe how coffee is harvested, processed and roasted.
+Coffee is one of the largely grown cash crops in the Bugisu and Sabiny areas.
+During the tour, you will visit a coffee plantation and observe how coffee is harvested, processed, and roasted.
 This experience ends with you sipping on a cup of coffee.
 You will later return to the lodge for dinner and overnight.

 Day 5: Sipi falls>Murchison Falls National Park.
-Today, you will take a relatively long drive traversing through beautiful eastern plains with different cultural setups along the way like the grass thatched houses.
+Today, you will take a relatively long drive traversing through beautiful eastern plains with different cultural setups along the way like the grass-thatched houses.
 Depending on the journey, you can choose to have lunch in Gulu or Pakwach.
-We will then continue into the park, check in at the lodge for evening relaxation, dinner and overnight.
+We will then continue into the park, and check in at the lodge for evening relaxation, dinner, and overnight.

 Day 9: Kibale Forest National Park.
 After your early breakfast, you will drive to the chimpanzee briefing point where you will be briefed about the chimpanzee trekking activity.
 You will be assigned a game ranger and armed men for your safety and security.
 Shortly, you will walk through the forest as the ranger keeps in touch with the monitoring team on the ground.
-Upon finding the chimpanzees, you will be given one hour to watch them playing, feeding and going about their day.
-Later, you will drive back to the lodge for lunch and then prepare for the bigodi swamp walk and community experience.
+Upon finding the chimpanzees, you will be given one hour to watch them play, feed, and go about their day.
+Later, you will drive back to the lodge for lunch and then prepare for the Bigodi swamp walk and community experience.
 Among the activities to excite you here include local liquor making, weaving of baskets, cultural dances and also paying a visit to the cultural doctor.
-You will later drive back to the lodge for dinner and an overnight.
+You will later drive back to the lodge for dinner and overnight.